Writing pages, you need to follow

 Are you serious about improving your Writing and Publishing skills?
-Then you need to follow people who have succeeded at it.
+Then you need to follow the writing pages of people who have succeeded at it.

 Writing, of any kind, is a lifelong apprenticeship.
 Whether you write novels, articles for newspapers, agony aunt columns or special interest blogs, you will refine your craft the longer you practice it.